India enters global race for giga factories

 We expect this manufacturing will serve only around 50 percent of the domestic demand the key part that is required right now is: confidence-building measures.
 Business leaders are currently a little skeptical about this proposition as they have seen in areas like coal or others where they made big plans, investments, but the actual demand did not follow so they are wondering: will that happen again?

 This is where people need to realize that previously they invested into technologies towards the end-of-its-life internationally, whereas this is the sunrise sector and these technologies which will dominate the world at least for next 20-30 years if not more.

 In terms of demand-generation activities, there is already a FAME-II policy by DHI wherein many State Transportation Enterprises are buying electric buses.
 EESL is looking at investing in setting up EV charging infrastructure.
 IESA is working with EESL to find the right charging location.
 Another important aspect is we need to educate the end-users so they do not keep waiting for cheaper batteries and cheaper EVs and impress on them that there are several applications where they can switch to electricity today and start saving money.
 We need to work on consumer education in helping them make the right decision, with these factors demand should pick up.

-IESA is working on the stationary side agencies like Solar Energy Corporation of India (SECI) which had a huge role to play in the success story of the solar sector so they are also playing a key role in identifying hybrid projects with solar, wind, and storage and those will drive applications on the stationary storage side.
+IESA is working on the stationary side agencies like Solar Energy Corporation of India (SECI).
+SECI had a huge role to play in the success story of the solar sector so they are also going to play a key role in identifying hybrid projects with solar, wind, and storage and those will drive applications on the stationary storage side.